upspin/exp/README.md

-# Experimental components
+# Upspin `exp` repository

-This directory contains components that are experimental or under development.
+This repository contains components that are experimental or under development.

+See the [master repository](https://github.com/upspin/upspin#readme) for more information.